 \subsection{Further Analysis}

-In this section, we provide a detailed analysis of the effectiveness of different procedures in {\model}.

-\paragraph{Effectiveness of KPT.} To investigate what makes a high performance in KPT, we test the effectiveness of each knowledgeable self-supervised task.
-For a fair comparison, we also choose two baselines: 1) \textbf{None} is that we do not use any self-supervised tasks, which is the same as vanilla ICL proposed in~\cite{Brown2020Language}, 2) \textbf{GPT-2} represents conventional Auto-regressive Language Modeling (ALM) pre-training tasks.
-As shown in Table~\ref{tab:result_kpt}, KPT leads to substantial improvements for ICL.
-Particularly, all the self-supervised learning tasks in KPT are complementary for pre-training and outperform the baseline with or without the conventional objective of ALM.
+\paragraph{Effectiveness of KPT.} To investigate what makes a high performance for KPT, we test the effectiveness of each knowledgeable self-supervised task.
+For a fair comparison, we also choose two baselines: 1) \textbf{None} is that we do not use any self-supervised task, which is the same as vanilla ICL proposed in~\cite{Brown2020Language}, 2) \textbf{GPT-2} represents conventional autoregressive language modeling (ALM) pre-training tasks.
+As shown in Table~\ref{tab:result_kpt}, KPT can make substantial improvements for ICL.
+Particularly, all the self-supervised learning tasks in KPT are complementary for pre-training and outperform the baseline with or without the conventional objective of GPT-2.
 In addition, the MEP and KQA tasks are most critical for classification and question answering, respectively, which demonstrates that different pre-training objectives possess different advantages in downstream tasks.

 \paragraph{Sample Effectiveness.} To investigate the influence of the number of in-context examples $K$, we choose multiple classification and question answering tasks and vary $K$ from 0, 1, 4, 8 to 16.
 From Figure~\ref{fig:result_ker1}, we find that increasing $K$ generally helps across both classification and question answering tasks, demonstrating that more in-context examples may bring more knowledge to better guide the LLM to make predictions.
-When $K>8$, the performance of the most tasks decreases, because the maximum length limit causes information loss.
-We think the suitable value $K$ can be set as 8 under most circumstances.
+When $K>8$, the performance of the most tasks will decrease, because the maximum length limit causes information loss.
+The suitable value $K$ is set around 8.

-\paragraph{Visualization of Selected Examples in KER.} In addition, to explicitly see the performance in semantic space, we obtain the t-SNE~\cite{van2008visualizing} visualization of each training example over AGNews via averaged representations of all the corresponding entities.
-We choose KATE as our strong baseline, which also focuses on the example selection.
+\paragraph{Visualization of Selected Examples in KER.} In addition, for explicitly seeing the performance in semantic space, we obtain the t-SNE~\cite{van2008visualizing} visualization of each training example over AGNews via averaged representations of all corresponding entities.
+We choose KATE as our strong baseline, which is also focused on the example selection.
 Here, we do not fine-tune RoBERTa on the training set.
 Figure~\ref{fig:visualization} demonstrates that our method can build better semantic representations toward factual knowledge.